sammck/tp-hub/README.md

 ```
 If required, you will be prompted for your `sudo` password.

-{% note %}
+> **Note**

-**Note:** If you were not already in the `docker` security group when you started the current login session, you will
+> If you were not already in the `docker` security group when you started the current login session, you will
-be added, but the change will not take effect until you log out and log back in again.
+> be added, but the change will not take effect until you log out and log back in again.

-{% endnote %}

 ## Configuring the environment